aleksander-vedvik/Bachelor/README.md

 - -f: Specify a filename to save the results to a file.
 - -s: Specify how many frames should be skipped.
 - -p: If given, a pre-trained model will be used.
 The model name must correspond to the folder name in the "pre-trained-models" directory.
+- *It is possible to simply run `python run.py` without flags.
+Then pre-trained YOLOv5x, deep SORT, and no image enhancement will be applied.
+No files will be saved.*

 # References: